Traditional healers of Southern Africa: Divination, diagnosis and healing practices

 A sangoma's goal in healing is to establish a balanced and harmless relationship between the afflicted patient and the spirits that are causing their illness or problem.
 The healer intercedes between the patient and the world of the dead in order to make restitution.
-This is generally performed through divination (throwing the bones or ancestral channeling), purification rituals, or animal sacrifice to appease the spirits through atonement.
+This is generally performed through divination (throwing the bones or ancestral channelling), purification rituals, or animal sacrifice to appease the spirits through the atonement.Throwing bones to access the advice of ancestors is an alternative practice to the relatively exhausting ritual of possession by the ancestor.

-Throwing the bones to access the advice of ancestors is an alternative practice to the exhausting ritual of possession by the ancestor.
-In a typical session, a patient will visit the sangoma and the sangoma must determine what the affliction is or the reason the patient has come to them for help.
-Before the throwing of the bones, the healer should first ask the name and surname of the patient; the healer then calls the ancestors by names, starting with his/her initiators' names, then his/hers, followed by the patient's ancestor's names.
+In a typical session, a patient will visit the sangoma, and the sangoma must determine what the affliction is or the reason the patient has come to them for help.
+Before the throwing of the bones, the healer should first ask for the name and surname of the patient; the healer then calls the ancestors by names, starting with their initiators' names, then their own, followed by the patient's ancestor's names.
 The patient or diviner throws bones on the floor, which may include animal vertebrae, dominoes, dice, coins, shells and stones, each with a specific significance to human life.
 For example, a hyena bone signifies a thief and will provide information about stolen objects.
-The sangoma or the patient throws the bones but the ancestors control how they lie.
+The sangoma or patient may physically throw the bones, but the ancestors control how they land.
 The sangoma then interprets this metaphor in relation to the patient's afflictions, what the ancestors of the patient require, and how to resolve the disharmony.
-In the same way, sangomas will interpret metaphors present in dreams, either their own or their patients.
+In the same way, sangomas will interpret metaphors present in dreams, either their own those of their patients.